most-effective-tactic-available/AI/README.md

-# Some of the most effective tactics to harness the power of 'AI'
+# Most effective tactics available to harness the power of 'AI'
 Consider utilizing these stategies and tactics to more fully leverage the AI systems.

 # AI Coding + AI Peer Review